Cincom

 Pricing should only be discussed when specific options for specific problems are being evaluated.
 If you are selling anything more complicated than chewing gum, that conversation is not going to take place during the initial call.

 Sales managers used to talk a lot about how to “control” sales.
-More accurately.
-This control should be all about controlling the timing of the sales conversation.
+More accurately, this control should be all about controlling the timing of the sales conversation.
 Sales automation software guides the seller through predefined steps or phases of the sales cycle.
 Each phase covers a specific portion of the selling cycle.

-On a larger scale, customer portals and other guided-selling tools provide high-value content to online visitors who are seeking information related to specific pains, needs and possible product solutions.
+On a larger scale, customer portals and other guided-selling tools provide high-value content to online visitors who are seeking information related to specific pains, needs, and possible product solutions.

 Some pricing guidance can be provided in this format if appropriate.
 However, in many cases, the customer wants to gain knowledge on their own and engage with Sales to discuss pricing and other specifics related to the purchasing of the product.

-Future conversations, hours, days or months later will require that you are able to see what those prices represent in comparison to other numbers that may have found their way onto the table.
+Future conversations, hours, days, or months later, will require that you are able to see what those prices represent in comparison to other numbers that may have found their way onto the table.

 If you are simply tossing out numbers over the phone, selective memory on the part of the buyer will always recall the lowest price discussed and not recall any conditional limitations.
-You must have the ability to draw up a document that specifically states that on this date this was quoted at this specific price, based on these conditions.
+You must have the ability to draw up a document that specifically states that on this date, this was quoted at this specific price, based on these conditions.

 A price without a detailed description is not a quote at all; it is merely a number.
 CPQ makes sure your quotes are real quotes and not just numbers.